 - Break the amount of eggs you want to freeze per container into a bowl.
 Slowly stir the yolk and white together (until just combined), trying not to whip in a lot of air.

 - For every two eggs, stir in 1/4 tsp. sugar or honey to help maintain the quality of the eggs when frozen.
 Obviously the sweet additive makes this appropriate for baking use.
-If you want to freeze for the use of cooking, then add 1/4 tsp. salt for every two eggs (make sure you label them accordingly).
+If you want to freeze for the use of savory dishes, then add 1/4 tsp. salt for every two eggs (make sure you label them accordingly).

 Make sure to allow some space from the top of the container because when it freezes it will expand which can break your container or at least pop off the lid.
 Label each container with the amount of eggs inside and its purpose (meaning cooking verses baking which will depend on the mixture having a sweet additive instead of a salty one).